River Valleys CoC

 • Data collection and needs assessments for specific grant opportunities, the Wilder Survey and HUD's Point-in-Time Count

-• Homeless Response Teams consist of service providers including but not limited to the local Community Action Agency, the county social services, the Housing and Redevelopment Authority, mental health service providers, the Salvation Army, church representatives, shelter representatives, transitional and permanent supportive housing representatives, advocates for victims of domestic violence, Public Health, etc.
+• Homeless Response Teams include service providers such as Community Action Agency, the county social services, the Housing and Redevelopment Authority, mental health service providers, the Salvation Army, church representatives, shelter representatives, transitional and permanent supportive housing representatives, advocates for victims of domestic violence, Public Health, etc.

 Minnesota Valley Action Council